Bouteloua

-Bouteloua is a genus of plants in the grass family.
+Bouteloua is a genus of plants in the grass family Poaceae.
 Members of the genus are commonly known as grama grass.

-Taxonomy and systematics

-The genus was named for Claudio and Esteban Boutelou, 19th-century Spanish botanists.
-David Griffiths produced a 1912 monograph on the genus.

 Description

 Bouteloua includes both annual and perennial grasses, which frequently form stolons.
 Species have an inflorescence of 1 to 80 racemes or spikes positioned alternately on the culm (stem).
 The rachis (stem) of the spike is flattened.
 The spikelets are positioned along one side of the spike.
 Each spikelet contains one fertile floret, and usually one sterile floret.